 One of the first places you may encounter references to data is when you are starting to read through journal articles, newspapers, reports, and other written material about your topic of interest.
 Researchers, including university faculty, may publish their findings in articles, books, and/or reports, and provide access to their underlying data in a variety of ways, including:

-A data availability statement is generally a brief, separate section near the end of the article and includes information about the data used in the publication and how that data can (or can't) be accessed.
+A data availability statement is generally a brief, separate section near the end of an article and includes information about the data used in the publication and how that data can (or can't) be accessed.

 Many journals support the inclusion of a data availability statement within research articles.
 For example, in addition to a data availability statement, PLOS journals have been involved with a project to highlight articles that have submitted associated data to a selected repository.
 These articles are designated with an "Accessible Data" icon and a link to the associated dataset.